 The stock pickups are quite good in this guitar, but you can always swap them out for something like these if you want to beef up your sound even more.
 It’s not necessary though, because these are a decent pair of passive guitar pickups.

-There are cheaper 7-string guitars out there, but this is probably the best one for the money.
-The quality of the RG7421 is leagues above the Ibanez 7-string GIO line, so investing in one like this will have long-lasting value and won’t need to be replaced as quickly as a cheap guitar.
+There are cheaper 7-string guitars out there you can look into, but this is probably the best one for the money.
+While their GIOs are good for beginners with an ultra-tight budget, the quality of the RG7421 is better than Ibanez 7-string GIO line, so investing in one like this will have long-lasting value and won’t need to be replaced as quickly as a cheap guitar.

 In all likelihood, it can probably last you forever – mid-tier guitars, like the RG7421, have a lot of potentials to be excellent instruments.
 They work just fine in the live and studio settings, so they’re versatile and worth the two to three hundred extra dollars give or take.